WalerianK/Face-recognition-software-for-attendence-system/README.md

 bash pipeline.sh

 ## Inference
-Please refere the classification_code.py for testing out single image and a set of images.
+Please refer the classification_code.py for testing out single image and a set of images.
 You also have an option to visual detected user name on image.

 ## Contact
 For any suggestions/contributions to the repository , please contact : <br />